Clone the Simulator virtual RF testbed and start hacking today!

 To summarize the competition’s format, competitors are tasked with transmitting data from one radio node to another within a congested or hostile channel.
 Competitors control both ends of the link, and may use any physical layer of their liking to transmit and deliver the data.
 Competitors earn points based on how many sequential data packets they deliver.
 Radio links must be reliable, and as such any dropped, duplicate, or missing packets submitted to the scoring engine will adversely affect scoring.

-Competitors will be able to participate in several scrimmages ahead of a final.
-Scrimmages are for gathering data and debugging, and have no bearing on the competition’s outcome.
-The final is what determines scoring, and may be comprised of several matches to exercise radio performance under different conditions.
+Periodically, the organizers will run events, such as the week-long GNU Radio Conference “CTF” event.
+These events typically involve a series of Scrimmages leading up to a Final.
+The Scrimmages are for testing, gathering data, and debugging, and have no bearing on the competition’s outcome.
+The final is what determines placement in the event.
+The final may be a single match, or may be comprised of several matches to exercise radio performance under different conditions.

-Each match is comprised of one competitor team playing against a simulated environment.
-Two instances of the competitor’s radio submission will be created (collectively reffered to as Competitor Transceivers).
-One is designated the “transmitter” (Competitor TX) and the other the “receiver” (Competitor RX), however the same Docker image is used for each.
-This naming convention refers to the direction in which scoring traffic flows, and despite their labels, both competitor radio instances may transmit.
+Each match is comprised of one competitor team playing against a simulated environment called the Simulator.
+The Simulator is a virtual RF testbed comprised of containerized microservices that make up different functions in the spectrum, controlled by docker-compose.
+Two instances of the competitor’s radio submission will be created (collectively reffered to as Blue Radios).
+One is designated the “transmitter” (Blue TX) and the other the “receiver” (Blue RX), however the same Docker image is used for each.
+This naming convention refers to the direction in which scoring traffic flows, and despite their labels, both competitor radio instances are equally capable and allowed to transmit.

-Environmental components that are instantiated are a Channel Simulator instance, a Scoring Instance (which is also the traffic source and sink), and one or several Incumbent Radio applications that also occupy the spectrum.
-Optional Channel Condition containers create other types of environmental effects that Competitor Transceivers must contend with.
+Environmental components that are instantiated are a Channel Simulator instance, a Scoring Instance (which is also the traffic source and sink), and one or several Red Radio applications that also occupy the spectrum.
+These Red Radios make the challenge interesting – they introduce interference, and create conditions that the Blue Radios must overcome.
+Optional Channel Condition containers create other types of environmental effects that Blue Radios must contend with.

 Since reliability is an essential attribute of a useful wireless protocol, the scoring algorithm has been designed with this in mind.
-In summary, the score a competitor receives within a match is equal to the highest sequence number of consecutive packets delivered, starting from the first packet.
+To summarize scoring, the score a competitor receives within a match is equal to the highest sequence number of consecutive packets delivered, starting from the first packet.

-Packets generated by the scoring instance will be comprised of a header plus pseudorandom data.
-In order to be scored, packets must be submitted to the Scoring Instance by Competitor RX bit-for-bit, exactly as they were delivered to Competitor TX by the Scoring Instance.
+Packets generated by the scoring instance will be comprised of a header, pseudorandom data, and a signature.
+In order to be scored, packets must be submitted to the Scoring Instance by Blue RX bit-for-bit, exactly as they were delivered to Blue TX by the Scoring Instance.
 Packets within a match may be of uniform or varying size, though for consistency and fairness all competitors will be given identical packet size demands within each set of matches.

-Here are some examples for a hypothetical load of 100 packets: - Competitor Transceivers deliver packets 1 through 100.
-The competitor’s score is 100. - Competitor Transceivers deliver packets 1 through 33, misses packet 34, and delivers packets 35 through 100.
-The competitor’s score is 33. - Competitor Transceivers deliver 0 packets.
-The competitor’s score is 0. - Competitor Transceivers deliver packets 1 through 100, but drops the last octet from packet 3.
+Here are some examples for a hypothetical load of 100 packets: - Blue Radios deliver packets 1 through 100.
+The competitor’s score is 100. - Blue Radios deliver packets 1 through 33, misses packet 34, and delivers packets 35 through 100.
+The competitor’s score is 33. - Blue Radios deliver 0 packets.
+The competitor’s score is 0. - Blue Radios deliver packets 1 through 100, but drops the last octet from packet 3.
 The competitor’s score is 2.

 How to Play

-Radio Resiliency Competition takes place on virtual infrastructure.
+Radio Resiliency Competition takes place on a virtual RF testbed called the Simulator.
 Simulation lowers the barrier to entry by reducing cost, and increases the rate of iteration for competitors and organizers alike.
-It also allows competitors to locally test with an exact replica of the software that will run the Scrimmage and Final matches.
+It also allows competitors to locally test with an exact replica of the software that will run the Competition’s matches.

 Competition infrastructure is implemented in a microservice architecture that uses